-Making your own cannabis extracts with alcohol is illegal in most places as well.
-This is because it's a huge fire risk.
-Some people also attempt to use this method indoors which poses an explosion risk and risk of lung damage from vapors.
+Making your own cannabis extracts with alcohol is illegal in most places.
+First, typical-strength alcohol doesn’t work.
+This method requires 151 proof alcohol, which is also illegal in many states.
+Second, using 151 proof alcohol for extraction is a huge fire risk.
+Making things more dangerous, some people attempt to use this method indoors which poses an explosion risk and risk of lung damage from vapors.

 In short, lots of people use this method, and lots of people get injured doing it.
 Usually by setting themselves on fire.

-Other solvents are used as well, but these are the ones most frequently preferred.
+Other solvents can be used to make cannabis extracts, but these are the ones most frequently preferred.